-FCWS will provide case management for all customers enrolled in the WIOA grant for individualized services.
+FCWS provides case management for all customers enrolled in the WIOA grant for individualized services.
 Case management by the customer's assigned Employment and Training Specialist and other support staff will include but may not be limited to, as appropriate and applicable to the individual customer, any or all of the following:

-- Additional assessment of the customer's skills, interests and abilities; - IEP development with periodic review and updates, conducted jointly with the customer; - Regular, meaningful contact with the customer of not less frequently than once every 6 weeks to discuss goals, job search activity and, if applicable, training progress; - Documentation, within the MWE database, and the permanent case file, of all funded services including training approval, supportive services and work-based learning services, in accordance with the local area case file management policies; and - Documentation of any employment outcomes, and as appropriate, follow-up services as described below.
+- Additional assessment of the customer's skills, interests and abilities; - IEP development with periodic review and updates, conducted jointly with the customer; - Regular, meaningful contact with the customer of not less frequently than once every 6 weeks to discuss goals, job search activity and, if applicable, training progress; - Guidance and resources towards achieving identified goals. - Referrals to other WIOA partners and/or community resources - Access to Supportive Services (if) needed to participate in job search or training activities. - Documentation, within the MWE database, and the permanent case file, of all funded services including training approval, supportive services and work-based learning services, in accordance with the local area case file management policies; and - Documentation of any employment outcomes, and as appropriate, follow-up services as described below.

-All customers are encouraged to continue using Frederick County Workforce Services' basic career services for their job search.
 Customers can attend job search and/or computer seminars to sharpen their job hunting tools.
 The Resource Room is available for those ready to do an active job search; Career Assessment and other skills assessment tools are always available for those exploring new opportunities.
-We offer a "Career Decision Making" session for those interested in career discernment tools and strategies.
-In-depth résumé assistance is available daily with Certified Résumé Writers through Résumé Dr. appointments.